ofili/Data-Warehouse/README.md

 ---
 * First, run redshift_setup.py to set up the Redshift cluster and IAM role.

-* Then run create_tables.py to create the tables specified in the in the sql_queries.py file.
+* Then run main.py to
+- create the tables specified in the in the sql_queries.py file.
 If tables were created previously, they will be dropped and recreated.

-* Next, run etl.py to populate the tables created.
+- load data from S3 into staging tables.
+- insert data into fact and dimension tables from staging tables.
+---